-The Infinite Scroll shortcut is used to transform a traditional "Next Page" navigation into an AJAX-powered infinite scrolling UI pattern.
-Its default usage looks like this:
+The Infinite Scroll shortcut transforms a traditional "Next Page" navigation into an AJAX-powered infinite scrolling UI pattern.
+To create it, instantiate the